WilliamTakeshi/lightning-challenge/README.md

 ## Is there any other information you’d like us to know?

 If the docker doesn't work, check if you already have postgresql running (or something on the ports 5432)

+Also, there is lots of questions about the requirement that isn't in the challenge

+* Do you need the data be loaded on the startup? or should be a different endpoint
+* Is it safe to assume the data will be always there?
+* On conflict, should we just update the fields? or ignore it?
+* etc.